MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 The first parameter is **key**.
 This parameter is used to look up the velocity.
 In the preceding velocity definition for **totalSpending**, the **GROUPBY\ @"user.userId"** statement indicates that values will be aggregated for each user ID that is encountered.
 When you reference the velocity from a rule, the **key** parameter specifies the user ID to retrieve the velocity value for.
 If the **key** parameter is null or empty, Fraud Protection returns *0*.

 The second parameter is **timeWindow**.
 This parameter specifies the time window that you want to observe the velocity over.
-You can select a time window between one minute and seven days.
+You can select a time window between one second to ninety days.
 Currently, the following are all valid time windows:

+- \[1–59\]s
 - \[1–59\]m
 - \[1–23\]h
 - \[1–7\]d

-In the future, this list will be expanded.

 > [!NOTE]
 > The time window begins at the start of the previous unit of measure.
 For example, if the current date and time are 11:04 AM on April 1, 2021, and you check a velocity over a two-hour (*2h*) time window, you will see the data since 9:00 AM, not since 9:04 AM.